 Uncorrupted individuals (they exist at all levels), the “structurally adjusted” workers/professionals, the poor, the struggling, the unemployed, those without access tend not to be patriotic at all without being unpatriotic.
 The state virtually does nothing for them.
-Among the successful, those who regionally / ethnically ostracised politically and / or economically, those who do not need theft or state-enabled profiteering for their success or comfort, those who do well but have a big conscience are not patriotic either.
-Such Africans are more loyal and committed to their religions and ethnic groups.
+Among the successful, those who are regionally / ethnically ostracised politically or economically, those who do not need theft or state-enabled profiteering for their success or comfort, and those who do well but have a big conscience are not patriotic either.
+Such Africans are more loyal and committed to their religions and ethnic groups than the nation.

-Patriotism [to the state] is one word that has no place place in the modern African psyche but it may in future times.In occasions where patriotism is used in Africa for its proper virtuous meaning and context the discourse that accompanies it is never really good either.
+Patriotism [to the state] is one word that has no place in the modern African psyche but it may in future times.
+Assume it to be civil disobedience in some cases, not just self-interest.
+On occasions when patriotism is used in Africa for its proper virtuous meaning and context, the discourse that accompanies it is never perfect either.
 Patriotism, in this sense, is used as a very decisive caution against foolishness.
-Why are you filing your taxes so honestly?
+Why are you filling your taxes so honestly?
 Don be so patriotic!
 Why do you want to return home from the USA?
-Do not do it out of patriotism!
-You found a wallet containing $2000 and you want to give it back?
+Please do not do it out of patriotism!
+You found a wallet containing $2000, and you want to give it back?
 You are too patriotic!
-Now you are in office enrich yourself as much as you can?
-Do not be patriotic at all, what has Nigeria do for you?!
+Now you are in office to enrich yourself as much as you can?
+Do not be patriotic at all; what has Nigeria done for you?!
 Virtuous patriotism is usually a mistake because its outcomes will be thankless for its practitioner in Africa.
-A common experience is that if out civic duty you report a crime you may be arrested for the same crime just because you can be easily extorted by the police.
-Patriotism to religion and ethnic group is much more robust.
+Collective experience tells us that if out civic duty, you report a crime, you may be arrested for the same offence just because the police can easily extort you.
+Patriotism to religion and ethnic group is much more robust and rewarding.